esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

    - **Offset (PE32)**: `0x60`, **Offset (PE32+)**: `0x70`
    - **Purpose**:
        - Contains addresses of functions, variables, and symbols that the module exports for use by other modules.
-       - Used for linking and referencing functions provided by the module (e.g., DLL exports).
+       - Used for linking and referencing functions provided by the module.
    - **Fields**:
        - **RVA**: Pointer to the start of the Export Table.
        - **Size**: Size of the Export Table data.